China: Bridge collapses amid flash floods, killing several – DW – 07/20/2024

 At least 11 people died, and 30 people were missing after a bridge collapsed amid torrential rains in northwestern China, state media said on Saturday.

+"Nearly 20 vehicles and more than 30 people" are missing after the collapse of the highway bridge, local broadcaster CCTV said.

-The bridge in Zhashui County, in the Shaanxi province, collapsed at 8:40 p.m. on Friday local time due to sudden downpours and flash floods, state news agency Xinhua reported, citing authorities said.
+The bridge in Zhashui County, in the Shaanxi province, collapsed at 8:40 p.m. on Friday local time due to sudden downpours and flash floods, state news agency Xinhua reported, citing authorities.

 More to follow...